-Dividend expected to be distributed for the year is recognised as a separate item under the equity.
-Proposed dividend is recognised as a liability at the time of approval by the general meeting (the time of declaration).
+Dividend expected to be distributed for the year is recognised as a separate item under equity.
+Proposed dividend is recognised as a liability at the time of approval by the annual general meeting (time of declaration).

 Corporate tax and deferred tax